FoHoOV/zod-openapi-client/README.md

   Automatically create clients that match your OpenAPI specs in two modes:

   - **OOP Mode (default):** Generates object-oriented clients.
-  - **Functional Mode:** Generates functional clients using customizable templates from `/public/templates`.
+  - **Functional Mode:** Generates functional clients using customized templates from `/public/templates`.

 - **Zod Schema Generation:**
   In addition to client generation, this CLI also creates Zod schemas from your API types for runtime type validation.
-This feature uses the [ts-to-zod](https://github.com/fabien0102/ts-to-zod) library (credit to Fabien0102).
+This feature uses the [openapi-zod-client](https://github.com/astahmer/openapi-zod-client) (credit to astahmer).

 - **HTTP Client Options:**
   Choose between: